 Being an adult makes no difference to the examiner assessing your A Level work.
 As with school-aged pupils, they will expect you to show equal amounts of knowledge, skill and technique as well as a passion for the subject.

 English A Level courses in general are designed to encourage wide reading and to develop an enthusiasm for language and literature.
 Therefore, if you already love your subject, you really are no different from any others enrolled on the course.

 Colleges across the country offer opportunities for adults to enrol as mature students.
 At one of these establishments, you can enrol on an English A Level course for adults at any point during the year, and attend classes on a part-time basis at one of their campuses.
 Some courses are awarded by City & Guilds and Edexcel.

-Upon enrolment, your tutor will most likely meet with you and give you a start date then expect you to attend classes for around 2.5 hours a week, whilst undertaking further independent study in your own time.
-Many colleges offer case studies and other useful information about their courses, like how you can apply, on their websites.
+Upon enrolment, your English tutor will most likely meet with you on campus and give you a start date then expect you to attend classes for around 2.5 hours a week, whilst undertaking further independent study in your own time.
+Many colleges offer case studies and other useful information about their courses, like how you can apply to join their campus, on their websites.

 Did you know you can also study A Level English past papers?

-Although with a course like the above, you will not be learning from a tutor all day every day as you would at school, remember that a typical A Level student’s day is additionally made up of other subject classes and free periods.
-As such, you are not missing a huge amount of teacher/pupil time and, besides, you have the maturity to understand that you need to work independently and to develop as an individual on the course.
+Although with a course like the above, you will not be learning from a tutor all day every day at a centre as you would at school, remember that a typical A Level student’s day is additionally made up of other subject classes and free periods.
+As such, you are not missing a huge amount of teacher/pupil time on this type of programme and, besides, you have the maturity to understand that you need to work independently and to develop as an individual on the course.

 Part-time study is particularly useful for those in work or those with families as they can attend group study sessions in the evenings and arrange 121s with their tutor at a time that is convenient for them both.
 Even better, if you have a home student status, the tuition and qualification are often free.